GNU Compiler for Java: Performance

 The compilation function in GCJ should have a faster start-up time than the equivalent bytecode launched in a JVM when compiling Java code into machine code.

-Compiled Native Interface (CNI)
+Compiled Native Interface

 The Compiled Native Interface (CNI), previously named "Cygnus Native Interface", is a software framework for the GCJ that allows Java code to call, and be called by, native applications (programs specific to a hardware and operating-system platform) and libraries written in C++.
+It could work with C++ up to C++17 (the latest version of C++ supported by GCC 6.5, the final version of GCJ).

-CNI closely resembles the JNI (Java Native Interface) framework which comes as a standard with various Java virtual machines.
+CNI closely resembles the Java Native Interface (JNI) framework which comes as a standard with various Java virtual machines.

+GCJ additionally supports a "Java linkage" with extern "Java", which is used when referencing Java code compiled by GCJ and used in C++ code to indicate that a symbol that is consumed originates from Java.

+For example, consider the following Java code: